panta82/node_argument_parsers/article.md

 - There doesn't seem to be a way to insert own texts (like software description or syntax info) into the help sections.

-#### Conclusion

-It's a decent library, but it doesn't offer enough to recommend it over its more popular counterparts (other than cutsey culture references).
+##### Sade is a decent library, but it doesn't offer enough to recommend it over its more popular counterparts (other than cutsey culture references).

 ### command-line-args